gyxx-xc/WenyanNature/README.md

     <br>
 </h1>

-Wenyan Nature is a Minecraft mod that introduces new entities, items, and blocks inspired by the Wenyan language and culture.
-This mod allows players to interact with new mechanics and features, enhancing their gameplay experience.
+Wenyan Nature is a Minecraft mod that inspired by the [Wenyan language](https://github.com/wenyan-lang/wenyan).
+Using Wenyan language, this mod can let player create wonderful magic by handling complex logic of the magic.

+The mod is still in development.

 ## Installation